Educational Programs & Operations Levy

 Simply put, levies are for learning and bonds are for building.
 Check out this video from ESD 112 to learn more about the difference between a levy and a bond.

-Where can I find a copy of the district's levy renewal mailer?
+Where can I find a copy of the district's levy renewal mailer for Feb.
+2023?

 Click here to view a digital version of our levy mailer.